Personal Injury Claim:

 a Simple Definition

-Hello and thank you for visiting The Sally Morin Law personal injury attorney website.
+Hello and thank you for visiting The Sally Morin Personal Injury Lawyers personal injury attorney website.
 As a practicing attorney for over 20 years I've helped a lot of clients through some very hard times, most of which stem from injuries sustained in traffic accidents.
 The number one way an injured individual can recoup financial damages caused by such an accident is to file a personal injury claim—the definition of which can sometimes be confusing.
 If you've been looking for an easy-to-understand personal injury claim definition, you've come to the right place.
 Below you'll find helpful information you can use to learn:

 - The definition of a personal injury claim (without the use of a bunch of legaleze)